Universel Murad Hassil

 The Universel Murad Hassil is an international Universal Sufi place of worship known as a "Universel" located in Katwijk aan Zee in the Netherlands.
 Its associated amphitheatre situated in the dunes has frequently been used as a public exhibition space and is a cultural attraction for the local municipality.

 History

-In 1969, a structure designed by the Dutch architect S.J. of Embden was built on the place where, in the summer of 1922, Inayat Khan reported having a 'spiritual experience' and proclaimed the place holy.
+In 1969, a structure designed by the Dutch architect S. J. van Embden was built on the place where, in the summer of 1922, Inayat Khan reported having a 'spiritual experience' and proclaimed the place holy.

 The land was bought by the municipality of Katwijk from the State of the Netherlands in 1947.
 The lot is distinct from the territory of the Dutch armed forces bought by the municipality in 1954.
 The Murad Hassil trust acquired a perpetual lease from the municipality in 1956 through the Council of State.
 A building permit was granted by the municipality on 25 juli 1967.